Wapiti08/LogAnalyzer/README.md

 	In the stage, we calculate the EventTemplate for every log

 ##  3. Variable Selection:
-	Use the log_value_vector_2.0.py to generate the csv file like Parameter_vector.png, which will be used to implement the anomaly detections later.
+	The log_value_vector_1.py will be used to generate the csv file like Parameter_vector.png, which will be used to implement the anomaly detections later. (and has been integrated into models already)

 ##  4. Model detection:
 	Basiclly, we have two modules.